 We run at all paces, generally for an hour or slightly longer (usually 4-8 miles depending on pace).
+There are usually runners that run about 9:15-10:30/mile as an easy (LSD) pace, but also runners that are faster or slower.
 If you want to stay on the towpath, runs are out-and-back, so you can go whatever distance you want.
 If you want to run on the trails, many of the runners veer off into the adjoining trails after about 2 miles on the towpath, making some loops from 6.5 to 8 miles in length.
 A popular route involves taking trails (such as the Valley, Gold Mine Loop, and Gold Mine Spur trails) to Great Falls and then coming back on the towpath for an 8 mile run.
-The C&O Canal NPS website has a map that shows the area and trails that we run - click on the Great Falls Hiking Trails link under Park Maps on http://www.nps.gov/choh/planyourvisit/parkmaps.htm to get the map as a pdf.
+If you are new to the run (or have a bad sense of directions!), the regulars can accompany you and show you the route.
+The C&O Canal NPS website has a map that shows the area and trails that we run - click on the Great Falls Hiking Trails Map link under Maps on http://www.nps.gov/choh/planyourvisit/maps.htm to get the map as a pdf.

 The trails slope up towards MacArthur Blvd. and have some hills, but are not very technical, and in fact are some of the best around for running.
 You can use your usual running shoes.
 We sometimes see deer, fox, owls, beaver, blue heron, kingfishers, woodpeckers, turtles, and other wildlife – not to mention ducks, geese, and gooslings.
 Be prepared for puddles and mud if it is raining or has rained.
 Bathrooms are at the start/end and along the towpath.
 Although much of the run is in the shade, it can get hot on summer evenings.
 While water is usually available in a couple of locations, please carry water to keep hydrated.